MagpantayAT/CS232/README.md

 # G. Running MapReduce
 1. To run our MapReduce functions, go back to your mongos prompt or login again using the step on E.3

 2. Open the MapReduce.js on this git and run the MapReduce functions.
-Follow the order by which the functions are arranged
+Follow the order by which the functions are arranged.

+3. To enable Sharding on the collection produced by the MapReduce Function, issue the command on E.5 at 5.6

-3. You can download our MongoDB configured setup here: setup https://drive.google.com/open?id=1JOoO7vAZ724ukuhAtwTIwr_6kXGpOjl8
+4. You can download our MongoDB configured setup here: setup https://drive.google.com/open?id=1JOoO7vAZ724ukuhAtwTIwr_6kXGpOjl8